Source-Controller/gatsby-nehalm/README.md

 This is the mono repo containing the demo __and__ the theme.
 Check the [theme-specific README](theme/README.md) for further details on the theme.

-In case you want to work with this mono repo (e.g. for pull requests, ...):
+In case you want to work with this mono repo (for local development, pull requests, etc.):

 1. Clone / fork the repository and `cd` into the directory